 Why You Can Trust Us

-When it comes to brush cutting, you can bet your bottom dollar we’ve whacked down our fair share of brush, including shrubs, bushes, small trees, and “weeds” of all shapes, sizes, and manners.
+When it comes to brush cutting, we’ve whacked down our fair share of brush, including shrubs, bushes, small trees, and “weeds” of all shapes, sizes, and manners.
 Sometimes a weed-eater and a lawnmower are enough, but sometimes brush is just too tough for such basic tools.
 In these cases, a brush cutter is a necessity if you need to get the job done.

 What We Like: A 90-degree tilting head, auto-feed feature, and telescoping shaft set this lightweight electric brush cutter apart from the rest.

-Who Should Buy It: If you’re in the market for one of the very best all-around brush cutters, you may want to end the search here, with the Worx WG163 GT 3.0, the brush trimmer is everything you need for around the home and garden and then some.
+Who Should Buy It: If you’re in the market for one of the very best all-around brush cutters, you may want to end the search here with the Worx WG163 GT 3.0.
+The brush trimmer is everything you need around the home and garden and then some.